NelsonAPenn/todos/README.md

 ## Disclaimer

-Contains mildly insulting messages. :)
+Because it was written originally for myself, this app contains mildly insulting messages. :)

 ## Upcoming changes
 - a shell...?